 The unaudited pro forma condensed combined financial statements of CSWI presented below consist of an unaudited pro forma combined balance sheet as of June 30, 2015 and unaudited pro forma combined statements of operations for the fiscal year ended March 31, 2015 and for the three months ended June 30, 2015.
 The unaudited pro forma combined financial information for the fiscal year ended March 31, 2015 gives effect to the acquisition of substantially all of the assets of Strathmore and the Share Distribution and the related transactions described below based on assumptions and adjustments set forth in the accompanying notes.
 The unaudited pro forma combined financial information as of June 30, 2015 and for the three months ended June 30, 2015 gives effect to the Share Distribution and the related transactions described below based on assumptions and adjustments set forth in the accompanying notes.
-The unaudited pro forma combined June 30, 2015 gives effect to the Share Distribution and the related transactions described below based on assumptions and adjustments set forth in the accompanying notes.
-The historical combined financial data as of June 30, 2015 and for the three months ended June 30, 2015 and for the three months ended June 30, 2015 and for the three months ended June 30, 2015 includes the financial data of Strathmore since the date of its acquisition (effective April 1, 2015), and therefore no pro forma adjustments related to the Strathmore acquisition are required to adjust the most recent interim period financial data.
+The historical combined financial data as of June 30, 2015 and for the three months ended June 30, 2015 includes the financial data of Strathmore since the date of its acquisition (effective April 1, 2015), and therefore no pro forma adjustments related to the Strathmore acquisition are required to adjust the most recent interim period financial data.
 The following unaudited pro forma condensed combined financial statements should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the historical combined financial statements of the CSWI Businesses appearing elsewhere in this Information Statement.